-Other examples of the four possible situations are given in Figure 3.
+Weak reversibility and deficiency 0.
+Weak reversibility and deficiency 0 are two independent properties, see Figure 2.
 The upper-left Petri net is an instance of the famous "dining philosopher" model.
-The Petri nets in Fig. 3 are live and bounded except for the upper-right one.
+The Petri nets in Fig. 2 are live and bounded except for the upper-right one.